Matthias Kaiser

 Matthias Kaiser (born 22 January 1991) is a Liechtenstein racing driver currently competing in the European Le Mans Series with Algarve Pro Racing.

-He is the 2019 champion of the Ultimate Cup Series in the Challenge Proto-LMP3 category.
+Kaiser is the 2019 champion of the Ultimate Cup Series in the Challenge Proto-LMP3 category.

 Parallel to his racing commitments, Kaiser is the head of production and technology at Kaiser Premier in the US, having gotten a degree in alternative fuel vehicle technology engineering at the FH Joanneum.

 Career

 Early years

 Kaiser began his racing journey in the Porsche Super Sports Cup Germany in 2014.
 He finished second in 2015 before winning the 911 GT3 Cup class title in 2016 and 2017.
 During the latter year, Kaiser also contested the Touring Car Endurance Series in the TCR category, where he and full-time teammate Felix Wimmer finished the season fourth in the standings.
 The following year would see Kaiser switch to LMP3 prototypes, as he would race in the V de V Endurance Series.
 With two race victories the Liechtensteiner won the championship for Wimmer Werk Motorsport, beating two-time champion Jakub Śmiechowski amongst others.
 In 2019, Kaiser returned to the now rebranded Ultimate Cup Series with Wimmer Werk, where four wins from six races earned him the championship.
 Additionally, he made his first foray into the Michelin Le Mans Cup, competing at the Road to Le Mans event for Graff Racing alongside Sébastien Page.